modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_data_transfer_data_source_enrollment.html.markdown

 * `immutable` -
   (Output)
-  Cannot be changed after initial transfer config creation.
-Applies only to custom data sources.
+  Cannot be changed after initial creation.

 * `deprecated` -
   (Output)
   If true, it should not be used in new transfers, and it should not be visible to users.

 * `max_list_size` -
   (Output)